bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `address`

 \_string_The default base address used by OTLP_HTTP and OTLP_GRPC exporters, with a host name and an optional port number.
-For OTLP_HTTP, "/v1/{metrics, traces}" will be appended to this address, unless the path is overriden by metrics.path or traces.path.
+For OTLP_HTTP, "/v1/{metrics, traces}" will be appended to this address, unless the path is overridden by metrics.path or traces.path.
 If port is unspecified, it defaults to 4317 for OTLP_GRPC and 4318 for OTLP_HTTP.

 #### `insecure`